-Noura speaks fluent Arabic.
-She completed her Bachelors of Law (LLB) at the School of Oriental and African Studies (SOAS), University of London.
+Prior to joining the firm, Noura completed her Bachelors of Law (LLB) at the School of Oriental and African Studies (SOAS), University of London (2017).

-- Noura has also spoken on a panel on corporate social responsibility in the House of Lords with the UK Trade Envoy to Iraq, Azerbaijan, Kazakhstan and Turkmenistan (January 2019) and has written for the Law Society Gazette on reputation management for junior practitioners.
+- Noura spoke on a panel on corporate social responsibility in the House of Lords with the UK Trade Envoy to Iraq, Azerbaijan, Kazakhstan and Turkmenistan (January 2019)